 1 Corinthians 7 Commentary

 Actually, it is this conflict that provides the key to unlocking this chapter.
-There is wisdom that comes from his own experiences which he communicates to the church.
+There is wisdom that comes from his own experiences, which he communicates to the church.
 It is specific.
 It becomes a case study.
 There is also the unchangeable word of the LORD concerning divorce, for example.
-In this case, Paul relies on the scripture – either the teaching from the Torah or the teaching of the LORD Jesus Christ.
+In this case, Paul relies on the scripture – either the teaching from the Torah or the teaching of the LORD Jesus Christ – which is the same thing.

 Paul is single – either a widower or simply unmarried, we cannot tell.
 Regardless, he is single.
 He loves this state.
 He is free from many worries.
 There is no wife at home to think and worry about.
-The burden of care shifts to ‘self’ only and alone.
-He communicates this advantaged position in these words, “it is good for them to stay unmarried”.
+The burden of care shifts solely to ‘self’.
+He communicates this advantageous position in these words, “It is good for them to stay unmarried”.
 Remember, this communication is within the context of his own life.

 More resources visit http://www.lovingscripture.com